 Traveling to another country is supposed to be a recreational trip.
 After months of hard work at the office, you deserve a relaxing break in a country where you can forget about all the work-related stuff.
 Budget airlines and hotel deals, etc., have made international traveling easy and fun.
-But what is even better for you is to visit a country, which is relatively cheaper so that you can have the best experience in the country.
+But what is even better for you is to visit a country, which is relatively cheaper to have the best experience in the country.

-One such affordable yet jaw-droppingly beautiful country to visit is Albania.
-A hidden and relatively untouched gem on earth, Albania is famous for its pristine beaches, vibrant towns, incredible mountain peaks, and scrumptious food scene.
+One such affordable yet jaw-droppingly beautiful country to visit in Albania.
+Albania is famous for its pristine beaches, vibrant towns, incredible mountain peaks, and scrumptious food scene, a hidden and relatively untouched gem on earth.

 Here are the 11 best things that the country has to offer to visitors.